scg-unibe-ch/ese2016-team3/documentation/srs.md

 Therefor he has to enters his email-address and his password into the login-form.
 If he has no account yet, he can sign up as a new user.

 - For signing up as a new user he has to enter his first and last name, select his gender and give his email-address and a passwort, which has to be at least 6 characters long.
+If any of these informations aren't fill in, an error occurs, which tells the user that he must fill in a valid information.

 - When the user is logged in, he can logout by clicking on his name on the top right and then selecting "logout".